What is a Nonprofit Grant?

-Those organizations, also known as grantmakers, often specify how their gift should be distributed.
-Rather than giving a lump sum donation that the nonprofit can use to support general operations, grantmakers may stipulate that they want the funds to be used to support a specific program or initiative.
+Grant organizations, also known as grantmakers, are the foundations, corporations, or government agencies that provide the funding for grants.
+They usually specify how their gift should be distributed.
+Rather than giving a lump sum donation that the nonprofit can use to support general operations, grant organizations may stipulate that they want the funds to be used to support a specific program or initiative.

 Because grants typically come from large, established organizations, they are often much larger gifts than those that come from individual donors.
-Large, one-time gifts like grants can give your nonprofit the push it needs to fund a much-needed program or purchase necessary supplies.
+Large, one-time gifts like grants can give your nonprofit the push it needs to fund a much-needed program or purchase essential supplies or equipment.
 This can bring your nonprofit into a new phase of growth, attracting increased attention and new donors.